-- A. From November 20th to April 15th all non-custodial employees are required to respond to work within forty-five (45) minutes after proper notification.
-Custodial staff are required to respond to work within sixty (60) minutes after proper notification. - B. Employees will have fifteen (15) minutes to return an unanswered telephone call.
+- A. All non-facility division employees are required to respond to work within forty-five (45) minutes after proper notification.
+Custodial and maintenance staff are required to respond to work within sixty (60) minutes after proper notification. - B. Employees will have fifteen (15) minutes to return an unanswered telephone call.
 Employees are responsible for monitoring local forecasts and anticipating reporting requirements.